 - For those in Western Mass., or the North Quabbin region who want help selecting a dog to train a service dog but are a little farther away, we also provide in-home consults and may also provide in-home lessons, depending on the location.

-- For those outside our service area, including people in the Boston area, other New England towns, etc., we provide in-person consultations and lessons at one of the training facilities where we rent space.
+- For those outside our service area, including people in the Boston area, other New England towns, etc., we provide periodic in-person group service dog consultations at one of the training facilities where we rent space.
 These include Mount Tully Kennels in Orange and Animal Alliances in Northampton.

 Learn more about Dog Search Support below.